The FX School Filmmaking course is an intensive course that requires students to make as many as 5 short films or projects to earn their Certificate!

 - Optimising the scale of production to maximize aesthetic value with minimal resources

-Diploma Film Project (DFP) for Cinematographers Pro Course
+Professional Film Project (PFP) for Cinematographers Pro Course

 - Advanced Lo-key and Hi-key exposure techniques for soft skin texture